rvaiya/keyd/man.md

  **-d**: Fork and run in the background.

-keyd is intended to be run as system wide daemon managed by systemd.
-The default behaviour is to run the forground and print to stderr but it can also be run as a standalone daemon if -d is supplied, in which case log output will be stored in */var/log/keyd.log*.

 # CONFIGURATION

 All configuration files are stored in */etc/keyd/*.
 The name of each file should correspond to the device name to which it is to be applied followed by .cfg (e.g "/etc/keyd/Magic Keyboard.cfg").
 Configuration files are loaded upon initialization and can be reified by reloading keyd (e.g sudo systemctl restart keyd).

 A list of valid key names can be produced with **-l**.
 The monitor flag (**-m**) can also be used to obtain device and key names like so: